-At some point in every knife’s life, it’s going to need a sharpening.
-Even if you bought one of those As-Seen-On-TV-Cuts-A-Soup-Can knives (which, don’t do that, buy a real knife), it’s still going to need to be fixed up from time to time.
+At some point in every knife you will ever own’s life, it’s going to need a sharpening.
+Even if you bought one of those As-Seen-On-TV-Cuts-A-Soup-Can knives (which, don’t do that, just buy a real knife), it’s still going to need to be fixed up at some point.
 A dull knife not only slows you down in the kitchen, it’s more dangerous.
-The overcompensation in pressure and speed that you’ll apply with a dull knife could result in damaging the food or yourself.
-Sharp knives are good knives.
+The overcompensation in pressure and speed that you’ll apply with a dull knife could result in damaging the food or yourself (think avocado hand, but worse).
+What we’re trying to say is sharp knives are good knives.

 Sharpening a knife takes skill, though, so we went to a pro for help: Eytan Zias, owner of Portland Knife House.